ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 asymptotic behavior.

-In other contexts, and when differing congestion control alogithms are used, it can be valuable to understand whether an alternate congestion control algorithm can induce more harm to sharing flows than existing defined methods.
-The measure of harm is not restricted to the equality of capacity, but ought also to consider metrics such as the latency introduced, increase in packet loss.
+In other contexts, and when differing congestion control algorithms are used, it can be valuable to understand whether an alternate congestion control algorithm can induce more harm to sharing flows than existing defined methods.
+The measure of harm is not restricted to the equality of capacity, but ought also to consider metrics such as the latency introduced, or an increase in packet loss.
 This evaluation must assess the potential to cause starvation, including assurance that a loss of all feedback (e.g., detected by expiry of a retransmission time out) results in backoff.